Copper heads for biggest weekly gain since February

-- Global equities were near record highs and European stocks reached an all-time peak.
-Oil prices rose above $67 a barrel.

-LONDON: Copper was on track for its biggest weekly rise in two months on Friday after solid US and Chinese economic data pushed global stock markets to near record highs and several investment banks predicted higher prices for the metal.
+LONDON: Copper fell on Friday but was still on track for its biggest weekly rise in two months after solid US and Chinese economic data pushed global stock markets to record highs and several investment banks predicted higher prices for the metal.

 However the numbers from China, the biggest consumer of metals, were a mixed bag, with factory activity growing strongly but below forecasts and expected to slow.